 And, having learned, how and for what should we use what we know?”
 Wendell Berry, likely America’s greatest living writer and certainly its most compelling essayist, succinctly captures the challenge of education in this excerpt on an essay from a (mostly) unrelated topic from “People, Land, and Community.”
 But in the quote, Berry (whose ideas we’ve used to reflect on learning before, including this Inside-Out School Learning Model) has given us the ingredients for any authentic system of learning.
 The challenge of the ability and the desire to know is well enough established.
+While education as a system has (for the most part) moved long past concepts of “intelligence” and ability on the surface, academic progress and proficiency are literal linchpins for all education reform, at least in the United States.
+Learning:Education::Work:Career.
 Allan's Blog.
 “The new version of the Padagogy Wheel tackles a major question that is lurking in the back of everyone’s mind.